Ustaad (1999 film)

 The songs were composed by Vidyasagar and Thej Mervin, while C. Rajamani provided the background score.
 Ustaad was released on 26 March 1999.
-The film was a commercial success at the box office and ran over 100 days in theatres, becoming one of the highest-grossing Malayalam films of the year.

 Plot

 Ustaad is a powerful crime boss in Mumbai, who decides to stop everything and settle down in his home town with his sister Padmaja.
 Before he leaves, Ustaad sends Sami and Sethu to Yousuf Shah Associates to withdraw his share.
 However, Yousuf Shah is not ready to give him a single penny.
 When Sulaiman, Yousuf's manager, creates a problem, Ustaad uses to take his share of the money by force.
 In Kozhikode, Ustaad is merely Parameshwaran, an adorable brother and guardian to his younger sister Padmaja.
 He maintains a low profile as a businessman who has ventured into real estate.

 Padmaja has fallen in love with her friend Nandan, who is the son of Koliyodan Shekharan, a businessman who has not been doing so well, mainly because of the extravagant lifestyle of his older son Koliyodan Giri.
 Mohan Thampy, Shekharan's son-in-law, is a business tycoon and a politician as well.
 Originally, Thampy was helped financially by Shekharan, but over time, he was more involved with the underworld, which causes the duo to have a strained relationship.
 Varsha, a newly appointed city commissioner, does not like Parameshwaran.